Japanese Te Form: The Complete Guide to Its Conjugations and 11 Usages

 (Note that 死ぬ is the only common modern Japanese verb that ends with ぬ, so you won’t really come across this last example much, if at all.)

 Verbs ending in ぐ have their final syllable replaced with いで.

 嗅ぐ (かぐ) → 嗅いで (かいで)

 Still with me?
 Great!

-Despite being labeled “irregular,” these are such common verbs in Japanese that I doubt very much that you’ll have trouble remembering them.
+Despite being labeled “irregular,” these are such common Japanese verbs that I doubt you’ll have trouble remembering them.

 The most recognizable usage for beginning students is when someone’s asking someone else to do something, and it’s followed by ください:

 You don’t always need to use ください at the end if you’re being less formal.
 Likewise, don’t mistake ください for the word “please” as it only comes at the end of sentences.

 When building a complex sentence, you usually need to link two phrases.
 This is another popular use for the て form.

 One you’ve probably heard on a Japanese TV show would be someone announcing that they were leaving, but with the intention of returning, as in “行ってきます！(いってきます！)” — “I’m leaving!”